Why does your mortgage keep going up?

 Here are answers to common questions about changes in your mortgage payment.

-The most common reason mortgage payments go up you need more money in your escrow account to pay property taxes and homeowners insurance premiums.
-It also can increase if you have an ARM and your rate adjusts upward.
-Less commonly, you’ll see your mortgage payment go up if service member protections under the SCRA expire.
+The most common reason mortgage payments increase is because the cost of your property taxes or homeowners insurance premiums has risen.
+Your payment could also increase if you have an ARM and your rate adjusts upward.

 Is it normal for a mortgage to go up every year?

 If you have an escrow account, your mortgage could very well go up every year with changes in your taxes and homeowners insurance.
-Ways to mitigate this include shopping around for homeowners insurance and claiming all property tax exemptions you qualify for.
+You can mitigate this change by shopping around for homeowners insurance and claiming all property tax exemptions you qualify for.

-How do I stop my mortgage from going up?
+How do you stop your mortgage from going up?

-You may be able to keep your mortgage payment from going up by refinancing to a loan with a lower rate or longer term, but this is market-dependent and may cost you more interest overall.
+You may be able to keep your mortgage payment from going up by refinancing to a loan with a lower, fixed rate or longer term, but this is dependent on market conditions and may cost you more interest overall.

 You can avoid escrow shortages by monitoring your property tax bill and homeowners insurance premiums.
-When notified of an increase, you can notify your lender and make extra payments to avoid a shortage.
+If your premium rises, you can notify your lender and make extra payments to avoid a shortage.

-How can I prepare financially for mortgage payment increases?
+How can you prepare financially for mortgage payment increases?

 Meet the requirements and ready to refinance?